Peeeeteer/tabbie/learnings/02-esp-32-basics/README.md

 -> Video how it blinks.

-## 2. Do something else.
+## 2. Button was pressed Print

-Do same arduino thing, but this time with esp32, so just button that turns on and off a led.
+When button is pressed in Terminal I get a

+"
+The button is released
+The button is pressed
+"

 Was looking at this: